mydearxym/phoenix-doc-in-chinese/B_添加页面.md

     plug :accepts, ["json"]
   end

-  scope "/", HelloPhoenix do
+  scope "/", HelloWeb do
     pipe_through :browser # Use the default browser stack

     get "/", PageController, :index end

   # Other scopes may use custom stacks.
-  # scope "/api", HelloPhoenix do
+  # scope "/api", HelloWeb do
   #   pipe_through :api
   # end
 end